Elzbieta was born in Krakow and raised in Poland and the Middle East. She is now based in Toronto.

 Her exposure to different cultures gave her an appreciation for travel, and by moving to Canada to attend the Ontario College of Art and Design, she developed a love for the Canadian landscape.
 This background is strongly reflected in her work as an oil painter.

-Within these paintings, movement and space pose a question which pertains to entering a work where place and time are undefined.
-What is required is something personal; a thought, a color, an ephemeral quality of sunlight… a timeless sky as a universal space of collective memory.
+Within these paintings, movement and space pose a question that pertains to entering a work where place and time are undefined.
+What is required is something personal: a thought, a colour, an ephemeral quality of sunlight, a timeless sky as a universal space of collective memory.

-With their low horizon lines, sculpted cloud formations and chiaroscuro lighting, Elzbieta’s swelling skyscapes recall the compositional techniques reminiscent of Van Ruisdael’s View of Haarlem from the Dunes at Oveveen (1670).
-Continuing the tradition of seventeenth-century Dutch landscape paintings, where the sky or water fills almost three-quarters of the picture space, Elzbieta’s personal take on the landscape is further touched by the quality of her own contemporaneity and nostalgia for turner’s subtle treatment of light and space, Caravaggio’s dramatic use of tenebresco, Monet’s organization of tone and pattern, and the forceful energy of nineteenth-century Polish painters like Chelmonski, Gierymski and Kotsis.
+With their low horizon lines, sculpted cloud formations, and chiaroscuro lighting, Elzbieta’s swelling skyscapes recall the compositional techniques reminiscent of Van Ruisdael’s View of Haarlem from the Dunes at Oveveen (1670).
+Continuing the tradition of seventeenth-century Dutch landscape paintings, where the sky or water fills almost three-quarters of the picture space, Elzbieta’s take on the landscape is further touched by the quality of her contemporaneity and nostalgia for Turner’s subtle treatment of light and space, Caravaggio’s dramatic use of tenebrism, Monet’s organization of tone and pattern, and the forceful energy of nineteenth-century Polish painters like Chelmonski, Gierymski, and Kotsis.

-Elzbieta’s paintings depict large open spaces, such as skies and surfaces, defined by pattern formations which seem to always be on the brink of change.
+Elzbieta’s paintings depict large open spaces, such as skies and surfaces, defined by pattern formations that seem to always be on the brink of change.

 Her skyscapes are an ongoing exploration of the nature of light and its potential to describe space in terms of movement.
-In her approach to the ever-changing subject matter of landscape, Elzbieta strives to capture the constant movement of the skies and of light itself, which results in an atmospheric blurring of boundaries between masses of land, bodies of water, and sky – between solid and void, matter and light.
+In her approach to the ever-changing subject matter of landscape, Elzbieta strives to capture the constant movement of the skies and of light itself, which results in an atmospheric blurring of boundaries between masses of land, bodies of water, and the sky—between solid and void, matter and light.